open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 1. Click the `Upgrade` button on Manager page and it take you to upgrade page.
 An update refers to a software update which improves the Planet (Note: If you do not see `Upgrade` button then simply carry on).
 It will then ask you for verification.
 2. After the upgrade is complete, undergo `vagrant halt prod` and `vagrant up prod` to restart planet.
 3. Go back to the Manager page and click on `Fetch Items` and download the courses offered (2nd picture). (**Note:** Fetch Items is only available if nation has sent anything to your community.
 If you do not see Fetch Items the please carry on.)
-4. Finally, repeat the process of sending an activities sync to the nation using `Manage Sync`.
+4. Finally, send an activities sync to the nation using `Manage Sync`.

 **NOTE**:
 • If there is an "internet connection" error when you click the "Upgrade" button, please repeat the step.